bounded-systems/dev-contracts/README.md

 _(This step is performed within your local clone of `pushd-devtools`)_

 Navigate to the root directory of your cloned `pushd-devtools` repository.
-This script uses `mise` to install the correct versions of Deno, Node.js, Ruby, etc., as defined in `.rtx.toml`.
+This script uses `mise` to install the correct versions of Deno, Node.js, Ruby, etc., as defined in `mise.toml`.

 ```bash
 cd /path/to/your/pushd-devtools/clone